When are your classes offered?

 The Practicum requirement is 100 hours in a school or agency of a student’s choosing.

 The Internship requirement is 600 hours in a school or agency of a student’s choosing.
 Students completing the school counseling degree complete 300 hours in an elementary setting and 300 hours in a secondary setting.

 Do I have to have a degree in Psychology in order to apply?

 No, it is not required applicants have a degree in Psychology or Education order to apply for our programs.

 If I have graduate credits from another institution, will they transfer to a degree or post masters’ program at Marywood?

-- Provide a syllabus of the proposed transfer course to their Adviser.
+2. Provide a syllabus of the proposed transfer course if the course is not CACREP accredited.

-- Provide an official transcript showing that the student earned a grade of “B” level or above in the course(s) to be transferred to their Adviser.
+3. Provide an official transcript showing that the student earned a grade of “B” level or above in the course(s) to be transferred.
 Grades lower than “B” are not transferable.

-- Meet with their Advisor who will make a recommendation of approval of transfer.
+4. Meet with one’s Advisor who will make a recommendation of approval of transfer.

-- Final written approval is made by the Department Chair with copies of the final determination placed in the student's file and mailed to the student.
+5. Final written approval is made by the Program Coordinator with copies of the final determination placed in the student's file and mailed to the student.